CarolAG/GitCommit-Tracker/README.md

 ##Summary

-In this unit you will be building a full MVC-style frontend website to display the content of your API.
+In this unit you will be building a full MVC-style frontend web application to display the content of your API.
 You will be using [Angular](https://angularjs.org/), a frontend framework maintained by Google, and still the [most popular](https://www.airpair.com/js/javascript-framework-comparison) framework for building web applications today.

 ##Learning Goals